Snowflake-Labs/snowflake-demo-streamlit/DeepSeek-R1 chatbot/README.md

 Here are example questions to ask:
 - *What is the speed of an unladen swallow?*
 - *How many balloons would it take to lift a small cabin?*
-- *How many leaves would a maple tree need to photosynthesize a cup of syrup?*

 Here are some key features of the app
 - The chatbot retains memory of the conversation and can be reset at any time via the *clear chat history* button.